joone-org/SentioNova/curriculum/9798851707100/midjourney.md

 the material (No-Derivatives).

 Our material is intended to be used by a wide range of individuals.
-If you\'re an educator, feel free to incorporate it into your curriculum to introduce students to the concept of AI in digital arts.
+If you're an educator, feel free to incorporate it into your curriculum to introduce students to the concept of AI in digital arts.
 Novice tech enthusiasts can use it as a guide to comprehend and navigate the world of AI-generated imagery.
 Parents can use it to educate their children